nikhil-jindal12/SortingAlgorithms/README.md

 - `boolean deposit(Student student, int amount)` - deposits CaseCash to a student's account, returning false if the deposit fails
 - `boolean transfer(Student studentA, Student studentB, int amount)` - transfers the amount of CaseCash from studentA to studentB's account, returning false if the transfer was unsuccessful or the amount was negative
 - `List<String> sortName()` - returns a list of student's names in alphabetical order using a customized implementation of **merge sort**
-- `List<String> sortBalance()` - returns a list of student's name in the order of smallest balance to largest balance in their account using a customized implemtation of **quick sort**
+- `List<String> sortBalance()` - returns a list of student's name in the order of smallest balance to largest balance in their account using a customized implementation of **quick sort**
 - `boolean withdrawal(Student student, int amount)` - removes CaseCash from a student's account, returning false if the transaction will result in a negative balance

 ----